|

 Everyone is familiar with how prices work

-and knows how to use them.
+how to use them.
 In short,

 prices help goods flow through the